FrontendMasters/bootcamp/lessons/forms.md

 Phone number field.

-Doesn't look different from text on a desktop, but on most mobile devices, will display a number keyboard.
+Doesn't look different from the text field on a desktop, but on most mobile devices, it will display a number keyboard.

 ```html
 <form action="index.php" method="post">